 A denial of service attack that sends a host more echo request ("ping") packets than the protocol implementation can handle.

 An Operating System option that allows a host to act as a router.
-A system that has more than 1 network interface card must have IP forwarding turned on for the system to be able to act as a router.
+A system that has more than 1 network interface card must have IP forwarding turned on in order for the system to be able to act as a router.

 The technique of supplying a false IP address.